emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/badge-hardware.md

 ### Usage

-The helper can be used as follows to create the headers required for a discover identity command.
+You can use the helper as follows to create the headers required for a discover identity command:

 ```python
 from system.power.pd_helper import pdHelper, vdmCmd